Salary Statistics for Each Role in Supply Chain Management

 More than ¾ of supply chain managers in today’s supply management jobs hold either a bachelor’s degree or a master’s degree, according to information from Salary.com.
 Many companies will require some level of experience – at least five to seven years in a related or similar field.
 Your experience can generally be anything from logistics to project management, or purchasing, enterprise resource planning, e-business, or management.

 The most common degrees are in business administration, statistics, manufacturing, management, and economics.
-Some educational institutions offer specialised degrees in supply chain management, so you can appropriately plan your career path.
+Some educational institutions offer specialized degrees in supply chain management, so you can appropriately plan your career path.

 As companies become more aware of the impact supply chain management can have on all aspects of their business, it’s possible for the top supply chain managers to earn a place at the C-level alongside the CEO, COO, and CFO of a corporation.